ephemeraHQ/converse-app/adr/adr.001.folder and file structure/adr.001.folder and file structure.md

 1. **Preparation:**
    - Communicate the plan to the development team.
+   - Agree on naming conventions and structure details.
+   - Set up import aliasing for features:
+     - Configure build tools (e.g., Babel, TypeScript) to support aliases like `@features/foo`.
+     - Update tsconfig.json or babel.config.js to include paths
-   - Freeze new feature development temporarily to reduce conflicts.
+       for new feature directories.

-2. **Phase 1 - Critical Features:**
+2. **Phase 1 - Shared Components:**
-   - Reorganize the most critical features first (e.g., Accounts, Conversations).
-   - Update import paths and fix any immediate issues.
+   - Start with Thierry's work on shared components.
+   - Create a `shared/design-system` directory.
+   - In one PR, move relevant files to this new directory.
+   - In a follow-up PR, update imports and make necessary changes to the moved components.

-3. **Phase 2 - Remaining Features:**
+3. **Phase 2 - Feature Identification:**
-   - Gradually reorganize the rest of the features.
-   - Continue updating import paths and resolving issues.
+   - Evaluate ongoing work to identify affected features.
+   - For each feature:
+     a.
+Create a feature directory (e.g., `features/accounts`).
+     b.
+In one PR, move relevant files to this directory.
+     c.
+In a follow-up PR, update imports and refactor as needed.

+4. **Phase 3 - Gradual Feature Migration:**
+   - Prioritize remaining features for migration.
+   - For each feature:
+     a.
+Create the feature directory.
+     b.
+Move files in one PR.
+     c.
+Refactor and update imports in a separate PR.

-4. **Phase 3 - Shared Components and Utilities:**
+5. **Phase 4 - Shared Utilities:**
-   - Move shared components and utilities into the `shared/` directory.
+   - Identify shared utilities across features.
-   - Ensure all features are using the shared resources correctly.

-5. **Testing:**
+   - Move these to `features/shared/utils` or appropriate subdirectories.
+   - Update imports in affected features.

+6. **Continuous Testing:**
-   - Perform thorough testing after each phase.
+   - Perform thorough testing after each PR.
-   - Use automated tests to catch regressions.
+   - Ensure automated tests are updated and passing.

+7. **Documentation and Training:**
+   - Update documentation to reflect new structure.
+   - Conduct team training sessions on new import conventions.

-6. **Completion:**
+8. **Completion:**
+   - Final review of entire codebase structure.
-   - Merge changes into the main branch.
+   - Merge any remaining changes.
-   - Resume normal development activities.
+   - Resume normal development with new structure in place.

 ## Consequences